UCL-ARC/green-hpc-course/episodes/hardware-efficiency.md

 ![Diagram illustrating amortisation](./fig/18_amortization.png "Diagram illustrating amortisation")

+Rather than years, we typically amortise the embodied emissions over the total amount of resource available on the HPC system over its lifetime.
+For example, if the resource use of an HPC system is measured in GPUh then we would amortise the embodied emissions over the total GPUh available on the service over its whole lifetime (to give an emissions rate in kgCO<sub>2</sub>e/GPUh).

 ## How to improve hardware efficiency

 If we take into account the embodied carbon, it is clear that by the time we come to install an HPC system, it's already emitted a good deal of carbon.
 Computers also have a limited lifespan, which means they eventually are unable to handle modern workloads, or suffer failures and need to be replaced.
 In these terms, hardware consumption is a proxy for carbon, and since our goal is to be carbon efficient, we must also be hardware efficient.

 There are two main approaches to hardware efficiency:

-- **Extending the lifespan** of the hardware - which reduces the carbon emission rate per unit of time due to amortisation.
+- **Extending the lifespan** of the hardware - which reduces the carbon emission rate per unit of resource due to amortisation.
-- **Increasing the utilisation and performance** of the hardware - getting more useful work out of the hardware per unit of time.
+- **Increasing the utilisation and performance** of the hardware - getting more useful work out of the hardware per unit of resource.

 ### Extending the lifespan of hardware